Rate Limits

 }Best practices

-- Use polling intervals — When checking generation status, poll every 2–5 seconds, not continuously
+- Use sensible polling intervals — If you do poll, check generation status every 2–5 seconds, not continuously

 - Batch requests — If listing generations, use larger